Carolinian people: Dance

 The Refaluwasch have two different dances based on gender.
 The men's dance is called "Maas".
 They also do a stick dance.
 The women's dance is "Bwaay", a slow dance.
 In certain men's dances, they wear large leaves around their necks (ubwuut) and a traditional bead called "Lighatuttur" or "Usos".
 They also wear coconut leaves fashioned into a crown.
 The dance was originally for warriors but spread to other men after the Refaluwasch came to the Mariana Islands.

 Traditional dress, art, and body art

-Dress

-The Carolinian people were forced to give up their native dress for more modest Western clothing.

-Women would sometimes wear a long skirt up to the bottom of their breasts.

-The flower structure in a circle is an example of a mwar-mwar.

-There is a wreath still worn by many Refaluwasch called a mwar-mwar.

 Body art

 Carolinian women and men have their own tattoos.
 The women have tattoos on their calves, while the men have tattoos on their thighs, buttocks, arms, back of neck, and lower back.

 Art

 The Refaluwasch painted symbols on their sails.

 Death

 When a person dies, the body is covered with sweet-smelling flowers and vines.
 The body is rolled up into pandanus mat.
 At the right time, women place the body on the water and move it to the edge of a particular reef.
 They put weights on the person and place them in the current, which takes the body out to the ocean.

 In Refaluwasch culture, places called Fiirourow are used to deal with people who died.
 These are ancestral villages and places where the Refaluwasch go to burn the belongings of loved ones.
 The places are located in the reefs.